 Rainy days in big cities are no fun.
 Usually, bad weather leads to quick racing through alleys where the dirt is washed into gutters while you are avoiding stepping in something gross.

 Unless it’s pouring cats and dogs, I think that Wat Phra Keo should be visited, but on a rainy day, you might want to skip the short cruise on river Chao Phraya.
 Just get a tuk-tuk or a cab straight to the palace complex.
 Nice touch: Taxis are metered in Bangkok – sometimes, especially during rush hour, you have to remind – or even convince – the driver to switch the meter on, but in general there’s no problem.
-Obviously, the tuk-tuks are not metered, so the risk to be cheated is much bigger.
+Obviously, the tuk-tuks are not metered, so the risk of being cheated is much bigger.
 Simply ask at the hotel’s reception how much you should pay for a ride to the palace complex.

 If it’s raining, you might visit Wat Phra Keo faster than in the sun since you probably won’t spend too much time outside the temples.

-Therefore you might have a little extra time before lunch so that you could visit the National Museum and admire Thailand’s rich history documented in the many beautiful exhibits.
+Therefore, you might have a little extra time before lunch so that you could visit the National Museum and admire Thailand’s rich history documented in the many beautiful exhibits.

 Bangkok National Museum